Introduction

 Performance: Analytical vs. Automatic Differentiation

 A key design decision is whether to use analytical derivatives or automatic differentiation.
-I benchmarked both approaches on a 2020 MacBook Pro using PyTorch 2.0.1:
+I benchmarked both approaches on a 2020 MacBook Pro using PyTorch 2.0.1.
+To ensure statistical significance, these benchmarks utilized 100 warm-up iterations to stabilize system state, followed by 5 runs of 1000 iterations each.
+We report the median wall-clock time to filter out operating system jitter.

 When to use each approach:

-• Analytical: Best for molecular dynamics where forces are computed millions of times.
-The speedup directly reduces simulation time.
+• Analytical: Best for production molecular dynamics where forces are computed millions of times.
+The speedup directly reduces wall-clock simulation time.

-• Autograd: Better for machine learning applications where convenience and guaranteed correctness often outweigh performance costs during development.
+• Autograd: Better for prototyping, machine learning training loops, or when implementing new potentials where correctness verification is paramount.
+The convenience and guaranteed accuracy often outweigh performance costs during development.

 Molecular Dynamics Simulations

-To demonstrate the PyTorch implementation in action, we performed Langevin dynamics simulations in different energy basins.
+To demonstrate the PyTorch implementation in action, I performed Langevin dynamics simulations in different energy basins.
 These simulations reveal how particles behave when confined to different regions of the potential energy surface.

 Simulation Parameters